tohyuting/tp/docs/DeveloperGuide.md

   * 3a1.
 CLI-nic shows an error message and gives command suggestions.
   * 3a2.
 User enters the new warehouse index.

-    Steps 3a1-3a2 are repeated until the data entered are correct.
+    Steps 3a1-3a2 are repeated until the data entered are valid.
     Use case resumes at step 4.

 **Use case: UC07 Delete a product from a supplier**